About

 What’s this blog about?

-TheCareerPioneer.com is properly entitled “Tips and Ideas for Passionate Self-Starters” because I have been a self-starter all my life.
+TheCareerPioneer.com was originally entitled “Tips and Ideas for Passionate Self-Starters” because I have been a self-starter for as long as I can remember.

 I grew up in a very small town in Georgia on a hog farm, where I dreamed of one day uprooting and setting out for the big city.

-My dad and mom pushed my brothers and I to do our best and we were constantly reminded to be leaders and to take initiative.
+My dad and mom pushed my brothers and I to do our best, and we were constantly urged to be leaders and to take initiative.
 Needless to say, the seeds of self-startership were planted early.
+For example:

 . . .
-When I wanted to work for the local radio station, I went to the station, spoke to the program manager, and landed the job on the spot at age 17.
+When I wanted to work for the local radio station, I went to the station, spoke to the program manager, and was so dang convincing and persistent (not to mention cute, if I must say so myself) that I landed the job on the spot at age 17.

 . . .
 When I decided to get a jumpstart on college, I enrolled in the local community college during my junior year of high school.

 . . .
-And although I didn’t have a desire to become the first black (and Asian) homecoming queen for my high school, I managed to achieve that too.
+And even when I didn’t have a desire to become the first black (and Asian) homecoming queen for my high school, I managed to achieve that too thanks to the support of my peers and teaching staff.

 . . .
 When I wanted to attend acting school in Hollywood, Calif.
-I did it thanks to my parents’ support.
+I did it with my parents’ support, initially.

 . . .
-But when Daddy and Momma’s hard-earned cash no longer supported my lifestyle, I mustered the will to finish college while working fulltime and surviving off of the McDonald’s Dollar Menu, more or less.
-And I eventually earned my 4-year degree at the un-traditional age of 24.
+But when Daddy and Momma’s hard-earned cash no longer supported my lifestyle after just 9 months in the City of Angels, I mustered the will to finish college while working fulltime and surviving off of the McDonald’s Dollar Menu (and gaining about 40 extra lbs along the way, which I eventually lost it, by the way — a whole other story).
+And I eventually earned my 4-year degree at the non-traditional age of 24.

 You see, I didn’t just talk about doing things.
-I actually found a way to do it.
-The thing is, I know I’m not an anomaly.
-There are hundreds of people out there just like me.
+I actually found a way and set out to do it.
+The thing is, I’m pretty certain that I’m not an anomaly.
+There are hundreds, if not thousands, of people out there just like me.
+Does this describe YOU?

 Are you one of them?